wp-plugins/bibsonomy-csl/readme.txt

 == Description ==

 Plugin to create publication lists based on the Citation Style Language (CSL).
-Allows direct integration with the social bookmarking and publication sharing system BibSonomy http://www.bibsonomy.org or different sources.
+Allows direct integration with the social bookmarking and publication sharing system BibSonomy http://www.bibsonomy.org or PUMA.

 BibSonomy is a social bookmarking and publication-sharing system.
 It integrates the features of bookmarking systems with team-oriented publication management.
 BibSonomy offers its users the ability to store and organize